Livox-SDK/LIO-Livox/README.md

     -  2 - tightly coupling IMU and LiDAR information
 *  Extrinsic_Tlb: extrinsic parameter between LiDAR and IMU, which uses SE3 form.
 If you want to use an external IMU, you need to calibrate your own sensor suite and change this parameter to your extrinsic parameter.

+There are also some parameters int the config file:
+*  Use_seg: choose the segmentation mode for dynamic objects filtering, there are 2 modes:
+    -  0 - without using the segmentation method, you can choose this mode if there is few dynamic objects in your data
+    -  1 - using the segmentation method to remove dynamic objects

 ## Acknowledgements
 Thanks for following work: